sm86/libra/specifications/README.md

 ## Specification upgrades

-The LPN specifications are designed to support upgrades over time via the Diem Improvement Proposal (LIP) process.
+The LPN specifications are designed to support upgrades over time via the Diem Improvement Proposal (DIP) process.
 Unlike many other blockchains that determine when upgrades are live in mainnet through community organization and coordination, the timing for LPN specification upgrades is directed by the Diem Association.
 The full LPN specifications are split into smaller specifications in order to limit the affected parties.
 For example, the JSON-RPC client specification can be upgraded without affecting the validating service specifications and correspondingly the validating nodes (validators).
 Each specification is versioned sequentially beginning with 1\.
 Over time, the specifications may be divided or merged to balance the size of the affected parties against the overhead of maintaining and versioning separate specifications.

 The process for upgrading the LPN specifications is as follows:

 1. **Seed an idea**.
 A Contributor should socialize their idea with the Diem developer community and Maintainers.
 They might create a [GitHub issue](https://github.com/diem/diem/issues) or use another means of gathering feedback.

-2. **[Standard LIP](https://lip.diem.org/overview)**.
-A Contributor proposes a new standard LIP that modifies an existing specification(s) or proposes a new specification.
-If the standard LIP reaches the "Accepted" status, the proposed changes will be set in the new specification version as well as implemented in the Diem Core master branch.
+2. **[Standard DIP](https://dip.diem.com/overview)**.
+A Contributor proposes a new standard DIP that modifies an existing specification(s) or proposes a new specification.
+If the standard DIP reaches the "Accepted" status, the proposed changes will be set in the new specification version as well as implemented in the Diem Core master branch.
 Other implementations of the protocol must follow these changes as well.

 3. **LPN upgrade**.
 There are two types of specification upgrades: backwards-incompatible (e.g. hard forks) or backwards-compatible (e.g. soft forks).
 Unlike conventional software systems, backwards-incompatible upgrades are likely to be much more common than backwards-compatible upgrades in LPN.
 Because the purpose of LPN is to agree on the bit-precise result of executing a computation and most specifications contribute to that result, almost every upgrade will break compatibility with previous versions.
 Thus, we will assume that proposed upgrades are backwards-incompatible by default and require rigorous justification to handle an upgrade as backwards-compatible.
 In addition, changes to the following specifications are backwards-incompatible by definition:

-    * Diem canonical serialization
+    * Binary canonical serialization
     * Authenticated data structures
     * Move virtual machine
     * Diem adapter